geowaseem/Driver-Safety/README.md

 # driversafety
-Our project combines facial expressions analysis and YOLO-v8 object detection to assess driver mood and behavior, enhancing road safety and driving experience through real-time monitoring and assistance.
+This project implements a real-time driver assistance system using computer vision and deep learning techniques.
+It leverages the ViT (Vision Transformer) model for facial expression recognition and the YOLO-v8 object detection framework for identifying driver behaviors within the car environment.

 Features:
 - Facial Expression Recognition: Utilizes ViT model to analyze facial expressions and assess the driver's emotional state in real-time.